Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Introduction

-The essence of the Lee-Carter model is relying on the linear extrapolation of the time-varying mortality index ($k_t$), thus the estimation and forecasting quality might be dramatically affected by outliers.
-Outliers exist naturally in the context of mortality modelling, particularly the pandemics and wars, which result in unexpected movements of the mortality trend.
-The Lee-Carter model is formulated to capture the long-term mortality rates, thus in many cases one might not prefer to take the outlier effects into account.
-However, while a vast amount of extensions and improvements of the Lee-Carter method exist, its performance in the presence of outliers attracted little attention. \cite{li2005outlier} employ a systematic outlier detection and re-estimation process to the U.K. and Scandinavian countries, which focuses on the time-series modelling for the mortality index $k_t$.
-A follow-up study on the U.S. and Canadian mortality data is done by \cite{li2007lee}.
-In addition, \cite{wang2011quantitative} propose to replace the Gaussian innovations by several types of heavy-tailed errors in the Lee-Carter model to overcome the potential issue of outliers.
-Furthermore, \cite{hunt2015robustness} investigate the robustness and convergence of the Lee-Carter model rigorously and also demonstrate the existence of an unsolved identifiability issue.
-Among the existing literature concerning the outlier analysis of the Lee-Carter model, most of the focus is being put on the second stage: time series modelling for the mortality index $k_t$, while keeping the first parameter estimation stage unchanged.
-However, the mortality index $k_t$ used to fit the time series model are directly obtained from the estimation stage, and the estimates of $a_x$ and $b_x$ are necessary when doing mortality forecasting, thus more attention should be paid on the robust parameter estimation in the first place.
+In the literature, \cite{OutlierLC-2005-Li} conducted a systematic outlier detection and re-estimation process for the U.K. and Scandinavian countries, focusing on the time-series modelling for the mortality index $k_t$.
+A follow-up study on U.S. and Canadian mortality data was carried out by \cite{OutlierLC-2007-Li}.
+Additionally, \cite{HTLC-2011-Wang} suggested replacing the Gaussian innovations with several types of heavy-tailed errors in the Lee-Carter model to address potential outlier issues.
+Most existing literature on the outlier analysis of the Lee-Carter model focuses on the second stage: time series modelling for the mortality index $k_t$ while keeping the first parameter estimation stage unchanged.
+However, since the mortality indexes $k_t$ used to fit the time series model are directly obtained from the estimation stage, and the estimates of $a_x$ and $b_x$ are necessary for mortality forecasting, more attention should be given to robust parameter estimation in the first place.